 Yet as easy and free as its liberal policies seem, Amsterdam has seen its fair share of struggles.
 In years past, Amsterdammers fought for their city, saving it from sinking into the swamps and succumbing under the tides by sheer stubbornness.
 The 16th-century Alteration denied Catholics the right to practice their religion.
 During World War II tolerance was quite literally attacked on Dutch home soil, as Nazi forces occupied the city and deported its Jewish citizens to concentration camps.

 Accordingly, the city has sometimes doubted its openness, but it still patiently receives temporary guests: eagerly experimenting youth, pot pilgrims, businesspeople, drunken stag parties, art aficionados, and history buffs.
 And though Amsterdam cannot be reduced to the description of rampant liberal tolerance, it is partially a place for indulging desires, a place with limitless possibilities, where anything goes.
 Just remember that a Golden Age of art flourished here, and here art remains in many forms—Rembrandt’s shadowy portraiture and Vermeer’s luminous women, the post-Impressionist swirls of van Gogh’s brush and the clean, sharp lines of Mondrian’s squares.
-They serve as a reminder that the best trip to Amsterdam isn’t necessarily the one you won’t remember.Research : - amsterdam city - Amsterdam city image - Amsterdam city pictures - city of Amsterdam - amsterdam city images - city amsterdam -
+They serve as a reminder that the best trip to Amsterdam isn’t necessarily the one you won’t remember.Research : - amsterdam city - Amsterdam city image - city of Amsterdam - amsterdam city images - city amsterdam - hamsadam city -